postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/configuring-domain-capture.md

 <img alt="Domain capture dashboard" src="https://assets.postman.com/postman-docs/authentication-domain-dashboard-9.4.jpg"/>

-In the dashboard, you can view your domains, their verification status, the number of unclaimed accounts associated with them, and if they are currently enabled or disabled for your team.
+In the dashboard, you can view your domains, their verification status, the number of unclaimed accounts associated with the domain, and if domain capture is currently enabled or disabled for the particular domain.

 **Unclaimed Accounts** is the number of accounts associated with a verified domain that are not a part of your Postman team.
 When you opt to enable **Domain authentication** for a domain, you'll be provided with a list of the unclaimed Postman accounts that will be automatically added to your team.
 Once enabled, the number of unclaimed accounts will go down to 0.